zinsy23/toolbox-organizer/README.md

 - Dimensions on a per drawer basis
 - Drag tool holders in drawers free form
 - Tool holders are a 2D realistic view of that product
+- Allow people to add toolbox items to Shopify cart from this interface